garybgenett/gary-os/README.md

 '3072m', or '3g' if that format is preferred.
 The [Boot] file is already correctly configured (see [GRUB]).

-At least 6GB of memory is required to boot [Rootfs].

 --------------------------------------------------------------------------------

 ## Building ####################################################################